emonnaja/indonesian-IPTV/README.md

 this information of DRM Content https://support.vidio.com/support/solutions/articles/43000656969-apa-itu-drm-

-For your convenience, please do not sell the content or code on this site for personal gain.
+For your convenience, please do not sell the content or code for personal gain.